This watch strap lets you talk on the phone using just your fingertips

 What started as a spin-off project from Samsung's experimental C-Lab arm is now a fully fledged, fully funded product that makes you look like a secret agent when you answer your phone.

-The $249 smart strap (which converts to £190 or AU$325) from Korea-based Innomdle Lab connects to your phone via Bluetooth and allows you to listen to and talk on the phone with the tip of your finger.
+The smart strap Korea-based Innomdle Lab connects to your phone via Bluetooth and allows you to listen to phone calls conducted through the tip of your finger into your ear -- and talk through a mic in the strap itself.
 Though we saw an earlier prototype of the device at CES 2016, known then as TipTalk, Sgnl arrived at this year's CES ready for its final retail launch after successful campaigns on IndieGogo and Kickstarter.
+It costs $249, which converts to about £190 or AU$325.

 The device works by transmitting audio vibrations through a button-shaped "body conduction unit" that sits on the underside of the strap.
 The vibrations travel up your hand and skin all the way to the tip of your finger.
 It works similar to hard-tissue conduction audio technology, which has been previously used by Kyocera to transmit audio calls directly from a phone's surface to your ear without the use of an in-ear speaker.